sighupio/furyctl/README.md

 1. Follow the previous steps to generate a `furyctl.yaml` and download the modules.
 2. Edit the `furyctl.yaml` to customize the cluster configuration by filling the sections `infrastructure`, `kubernetes` and `distribution`.
+3. Check that the configuration file is valid by running `furyctl validate config`.
-3. Run `furyctl create cluster` to create the cluster.
+4. Run `furyctl create cluster` to create the cluster.
-4. (Optional) Watch the logs of the cluster creation process with `tail -f ~/.furyctl/furyctl.log`.
+5. (Optional) Watch the logs of the cluster creation process with `tail -f ~/.furyctl/furyctl.log`.

 > 💡 **Alpha ONLY**
 >